SpenceKonde/AVR_Research/sigrow/README.md

 ### What is the significance of the two constants?
 One is not present at all on 1-series, while the other is very similar, but takes different value, and they have strange values with lots of 0's or 1's in a row.

+They look almost like....
+BITMASKS

 #### What values do they take on other parts?
+This is unknown to me.

 ### What are the four mystery bytes?
 They do not vary much, over a sample of 28 parts 1624's